Anthony Drennan

-Anthony "Anto" Drennan (born on 1 November 1958) is an English-born Irish guitarist noted for his involvement with the Corrs, Genesis and Mike + the Mechanics among others.
+Anthony "Anto" Drennan (born on 1 November 1958) is an Irish guitarist and bassist noted for his involvement with the Corrs, Genesis and Mike + the Mechanics.

 Drennan is from a musical Irish family and was born in Luton, England; he and his family moved back to Ireland while he was at a young age.
 He grew up in County Dublin and attended Kilmacud National School.

 Drennan became a touring lead guitarist for the Corrs from late 1995 and onwards.
-He was chosen as the touring second guitarist/bassist for Genesis on their 1998 Calling All Stations tour (replacing long-time live band member Daryl Stuermer).
-In 2010 he was hired as a member of the revived Mike + the Mechanics.
-He has also played with Clannad, Paul Brady, Moving Hearts, Chris Rea, Davy Spillane, the Liffey Light Orchestra, the Ronnie Drew Band and other well-known Irish bands and performers.
+He was chosen as the touring second lead guitarist/bassist for Genesis on their 1998 Calling All Stations tour (replacing long-time live band member Daryl Stuermer).
+In 2010, he was hired as the lead guitarist and secondary bassist of the revived Mike + the Mechanics.
+He has also played with Clannad, Paul Brady, Moving Hearts, Chris Rea, Davy Spillane, the Liffey Light Orchestra, and the Ronnie Drew Band.